thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## What's state?

 **State** is data that's initialized and updated from within a component.
-State is initialized by a component's `getInitialState()` method and is accessible anywhere inside a component class via the `this.state` object.
-Remember, the `getInitialState()` method is automatically invoked once before a component is mounted.
+State is initialized by a component's `getInitialState()` method which is automatically invoked once before a component is mounted.
+Once initialized, state is accessible anywhere inside a component class via the `this.state` object.

 Additionally, state is **mutable**, or changeable, data that represents the internal state of a component.
-State is updated using the `this.setState()` method typically after an event handler is triggered from a user interaction or a server response.
+State is updated using the `this.setState()` method.
+This is typically done after an event handler is triggered from a user interaction or a server response.

 ```jsx
 import React from 'react';